mlpce/bldstlua/README.md

 ## build/ziprel.sh

 After running gccbld.sh or vbccbld.sh, ziprel.sh can be used to generate a zip file at build/8.3/STLUA.ZIP.
-The zip contains LUA.TTP, LUAC.TTP, license files, a short README.TXT and REVISION.TXT.
+The zip contains LUA.TTP, LUAB.TTP, LUAC.TTP, license files, a short README.TXT and REVISION.TXT.
 The latter contains the repo names and revisions used during the build.
 The zip file contains filenames in uppercase 8.3 format, suitable for copying to an Atari ST.

 ## Lattice C native build